Follow TV Tropes

 • An inverted case: Licensed Pinball Tables will often take the existing characters from the source material, then add in a Featureless Protagonist as its player character.
 An example is Street Fighter II, which has all of the playable characters from that game, but has the player playing as a nondescript and never-seen new challenger taking on the entire existing cast.

-• Tantei Opera Milky Holmes does this with the male protagonist, Kobayashi Opera.
-He appears as an almost-unnoticeable cameo in the penultimate episode, though.
+• The Tantei Opera Milky Holmes anime reduces the visual novel's male protagonist, Kobayashi Opera, to an almost-unnoticeable cameo in the penultimate episode.

 • Most adaptations of Touken Ranbu leave the Saniwa out of the picture, opting instead for a character to act in their place or make offhand mentions.
 Touken Ranbu - Hanamaru had the character be present, but they were always holed up in their quarters and only affected the plot indirectly.
 The adaptations that gave them some sort of life were in one of the musicals (where he remained offscreen, but was heard to be male), Katsugeki/Touken Ranbu (where they were a major character, but androgynous) and the movie (portrayed by Mansai Nomura).